buildpacks/rfcs/text/0000-execution-environments.md

 # Motivation
 [motivation]: #motivation

-The main way Buildpacks are being used is building production images, but this is only one piece of the CI/CD pipeline.
+The main way Buildpacks are being used is building production images, but this is only one piece of the software development process.
 Without a solid buildpack test environment story, users will be required alternatives for building their environment.
 A testing environment, while different, shares many of the same broad strokes ultimately producing an execution environment.
 This is something Buildpacks are well suited to solve.

 # What it is
 [what-it-is]: #what-it-is